|

 211 Squadron in World War I

-No 211 Squadron RAF formed on 1 April 1918 out of No 11 Squadron RNAS, which itself had re-formed as a bomber squadron at Petit Synthe on 10 March 1918 after a brief existence as a RNAS fighter unit from March to August 1917.
+No 211 Squadron RAF formed on 1 April 1918 out of No 11 Squadron RNAS, which itself had re-formed as a bomber squadron at Petite Synthe on 10 March 1918 after a brief existence as a RNAS fighter unit from March to August 1917.

-211 Squadron RAF ‘A’ Flight Officers and mechanics with DH9 A-Acme 1918
+211 Squadron RAF ‘A’ Flight Officers and mechanics with DH9 A-Acme 1918 (Norrie Collection, 211 Newbury Squadron ATC) Album title: ‘A’ Flight Officers and mechanics

 Most things in Service life have a reason and that includes the apparently simple Squadron numbers, where the old RNAS Squadrons that reappeared in the RAF gained their new numbers by the simple expedient of adding 200 to their original identity.